 Yes, there are many throughout the Highlands and they are open all year round but there’s something about visiting a whisky distillery in spring that tickles the taste buds.
 Walking from production room to warehouse to shop floor is no fun in the icy temperatures of winter when the temperamental winds chase you around corners and heavy rain descends just before you are taken into the cold cellars.
 Brrr!
 Likewise, in summer the best place to be is outside not in the steamy temperatures of the fermenting room.
 Spring, however, is a happy compromise and enjoying a dram of local scotch in front of the fire once the sun has gone down is one of the Highlands’ life’s many little luxuries.

 Event calendar is in bloom

-Some great traditional Scottish events take place in spring including the Aviemore and Cairngorms Walking and Mountain Festival, the Arran Wildlife Festival, and the Isle of Bute Jazz Festival; all in May and each featuring traditional Scottish elements making you feel completely at home in the Scottish Highlands.
+Some great traditional Scottish events take place in the highlands in spring including the Aviemore and Cairngorms Walking and Mountain Festival, the Arran Wildlife Festival, and the Isle of Bute Jazz Festival; all in May and each featuring traditional Scottish elements making you feel completely at home in the Scottish Highlands.

 If that’s not enough variety the Highland Games, combining sport, fun and culture, take places every weekend starting from May.
 Find a local Highland Games event in any one of the many towns and villages during your short break on Loch Ness.
 Bagpipes, drums and Highland dancing are just a few forms of entertainment on offer at a Highland Games event.